donele/crlib/README.md

  - How often can one trade without causing too much market impact?
  - Should the backtesting be run with both market making and market taking orders?
 If so, how reliable is the market making backtesting?
  - How much is this linear model correlated to other existing models?
  - Would on-chain transaction or mempool information be useful for predicting the future price on the centralized exchange?
 One possibility is that the central exchange is more liquid, and a trader with information would use the centralized exchange to realize their alpha.
 In that case, the on-chain information would not predict the central exchange's price.
-On the other hand, if there are big transactions on-chain, the centralized exchange may react on that.
-The effect in etither case may manifest in different ways depending on time horizons.
+On the other hand, if there are big transactions on-chain, the centralized exchange may react to that.
+The effect in either case may manifest in different ways depending on time horizons.

 ## Latency Effect